malc0mn/haproxy-config-builder/README.md

 be present in the output before you set the `use_backend` calls.

 To solve this issue, you can use the `setParameterOrder()` method to indicate the desired printing order.
-An exemple:
+An example:

 ```php
 <?php